curv3d/curv/examples/picker/README.md

   visualized as a direction in 3D space.
 As seen in the AntTweakBar widget library.
 * 3D rotation -- a 3D picker widget that lets you specify a 3D rotation,
   encoded as a quaternion.
 As seen in the AntTweakBar widget library.

+Make the GUI look more beautiful.
+Should I consider using a different widget library?